lich4/ChargeLimiter/Readme.md

 * For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for not being able to restart daemon itself automatically.
 * CL is designed to minimize the charging count, so it won't start charging or recover charging for connecting to a power source in "Plug and charge" mode, it will only start/stop charging under certain conditions as show behind.
 * CL is not compatible with "Optimized Battery Charging" of Settings.app. sCL will disable it automatically(won't shown in Settings.app).
 Please re-enable in Settings.app after disabling CL if necessary.
 It's not recommend to use CL on newest iDevice,  "Optimized Battery Charging" is already perfect from iPhone15.
+* If the iDevice stay in ChargeInhibit mode for too long time, the hardware statistics may be incorrect.
+It's recommend to charge/discharge the battery once a month at least.

 ## Instruction